-Subject to any applicable legal or regulatory restrictions being lifted, the Issuer may issue Covered Bonds with principal or interest payable in respect of the Covered Bonds being determined by reference to an index or formula, to changes in the prices of securities or commodities, to movements in currency exchange rates or other factors (each, a Relevant Factor).
+Subject to any applicable legal or regulatory restrictions, the Issuer may issue Covered Bonds with principal or interest determined by reference to an index or formula, to changes in the prices of securities or commodities, to movements in currency exchange rates (each, a Relevant Factor).
 In addition, the Issuer may issue Covered Bonds with principal or interest payable in one or more currencies which may be different from the currency in which the Covered Bonds are denominated.
 Potential investor should be aware that:

-- (a) the market price for such Covered Bonds may be volatile; - (b) they may receive no interest; - (c) payment of principal or interest may occur at a different time or in a different currency than expected; - (d) they may lose all or a substantial portion of their principal; - (e) a Relevant Factor may be subject to significant fluctuations that may not correlate with changes in interest rates, currencies or other indices; - (f) the effect of any multiplier or leverage factor that is applied to the Relevant Factor is that the impact of any changes in the Relevant Factor on the amounts of principal or interest payable will be magnified; and

-(g) the timing of changes in a Relevant Factor may affect the actual yield to investors, even if the average level is consistent with their expectations.
-In general, the earlier the change in the Relevant Factor, the greater the possible effect on yield.
+- (a) the market price of such Covered Bonds may be volatile; - (b) they may receive some only or no interest; - (c) payment of principal or interest may occur at a different time or in a different currency than expected; - (d) they may lose all or a substantial portion of their principal; - (e) a Relevant Factor may be subject to significant fluctuations that may not correlate with changes in interest rates, currencies or other indices; - (f) if a Relevant Factor is applied to Covered Bonds in conjunction with a multiplier greater than one or contains some other leverage factor, the effect of changes in the Relevant Factor on principal or interest payable is likely to be magnified; and - (g) the timing of changes in a Relevant Factor may affect the actual yield to investors, even if the average level is consistent with their expectations.
+In general, the earlier the change in the Relevant Factor, the greater the effect (which may be positive or negative) on yield.

-The historical experience of an index or other Relevant Factor should not be viewed as an indication of the future performance of such Relevant Factor during the term of any Covered Bonds.
-Accordingly, each potential investor should consult its own financial and legal advisers about the risk entailed by an investment in any Covered Bonds linked to a Relevant Factor and the suitability of such Covered Bonds in light of its particular circumstances.
+The historical experience of an index or other Relevant Factor should not be viewed as an indication of the future performance of such index or other Relevant Factor during the term of any Covered Bonds.
+Each potential investor should consult its own financial and legal advisers about the risk entailed in an investment in any Covered Bonds linked to a Relevant Factor and the suitability of such Covered Bonds in light of its particular circumstances.